Development

 """

-The file_pattern argument is a pattern that matches the recombination map filenames,
+The file_pattern argument is a pattern that matches the genetic map filenames,

 where '{id}' is replaced with the 'id' field of a given chromosome.